Learn how to prevent, check for and treat tick bites!

 Prevent, Check & Treat Tick Bites

-Symptoms of lyme disease include:
+Symptoms of Lyme disease include:

 Lyme disease is diagnosed based on: